Finnoy Travel - Travel Stories and Reviews

 If you wish to hire a car later, order a hotel transfer from Welcome Pickups.

-All well-known international car hire companies are doing business in Crete but in addition, there are many local companies.
-We used Alma Car Hire which was an affordable but still a good choice.
+All well-known international car hire companies are doing business in Crete, but there are also many local companies.
+We used Alma Car Hire, which was an affordable but still a good choice.
 We found the company by comparing hire car prices and terms on Discover Cars.

-After landing at Chania Airport, the car hire company called us and gave us detailed pickup instructions.
-15 minutes later, a driver fetched us from the parking area of Chania Airport and drove us to the company's office which was only a few minutes away.
-At the office, we filled out the forms and inspected the car well.
+After landing at Chania Airport, the car hire company called and gave us detailed pickup instructions.
+Fifteen minutes later, a driver fetched us from the parking area of Chania Airport and drove us to the company's office, which was only a few minutes away.
+Wee filled out the forms at the office and inspected the car well.
 Everything was accomplished in one hour after landing.

 We had booked a small economy car.
-The company gave us a Skoda Fabia which was in good condition but it had many scratches.
-It is always important to photograph the car well or buy full-covering insurance to avoid paying for existing damages.
+The company gave us a Skoda Fabia, which was in good condition but had many scratches.
+Photographing the car well and buying full-covering insurance to avoid paying for existing damage is always essential.
 When we later returned the car, we were not asked anything about the scratches because we had documented them so well.

 Navigating in Crete is easy.
-Just by following Google Maps instructions, you will find any place.
-Be prepared that Google Maps may lead you to small unpaved roads so we recommend checking the route suggestion before you start moving.
+You will find any place by following Google Maps instructions.
+Be prepared that Google Maps may lead you to small unpaved roads, so we recommend checking the route suggestion before you start moving.
 Quite often, car hire companies do not allow driving on unpaved roads.

 Parking

 Parking in Crete is easy.
 Hotels have big parking areas that are usually free.
-In villages and attractions, you do not normally need to pay any fee.
-Parking areas are wide so no special parking skills are needed.
+You do not normally need to pay any fees for villages and attractions.
+Parking areas are wide, so no special parking skills are needed.

 Kedrodasos Beach parking

-Parking in the cities may be a nightmare and it costs.
-We recommend not taking a hire car to Chania city because you may easily get scratched by the car and finding a free parking place takes a lot of time.
+Parking in the cities may be a nightmare,e and it costs.
+We recommend not taking a hire car to Chania city because you may easily get scratched by the car, and finding a free parking place takes a lot of time.

 Car parking in Chania

-While driving in the city centre, parking becomes more challenging and you need to pay.
+While driving in the city centre, parking becomes more challenging, and you must pay.

 Fueling

-Finding a petrol station is simple because there are plenty of them on the island.
-Prices differ from station to station and we recommend comparing them on Fuelo.
-Almost all petrol stations are manned.
-You need to tell the staff how much fuel you want (litres or euros) and they will fill the tank on your behalf.
+Finding a petrol station is simple because plenty are on the island.
+Prices differ from station to station, and we recommend comparing them on Fuelo.
+Almost all petrol stations are human-crewed.
+You need to tell the staff how much fuel you want (litres or euros), and they will fill the tank on your behalf.
 Tipping is appreciated.

 Our Driving Experiences in Crete